 This can be a great way to keep your supply boosted.
 If you are doing a lot of extra pumping on the smaller side, it’s important not to forget the larger side, because it is possible that you could get uncomfortably full, as I mentioned earlier on.

 Use hand expression to keep yourself comfortable.
 Always remember that your comfort is important when you’re adjusting your supply.

 For the majority of you, using these measures will have a good effect, and you’ll see a difference within a few days (maybe a couple of weeks), but some of you may have to persist with this situation for a lot longer.

-It’s good thing to know this because many women in various different circumstances have been able to go on with their breastfeeding goals for many many weeks and months, nursing from one side – as long as you allow your baby to feed as often and as frequently as he needs.
+It’s good thing to know this because many women in various different circumstances have been able to continue breastfeeding for many weeks and months, nursing from one side only, allowing their baby to feed as often and as frequently as needed.

 Review dates, references & further resources